pagkly/Zed/Investopedia4/Guppy Multiple Moving Average - GMMA Definition and Uses.md

 -   When the short-term group of averages moves above the longer-term group, it indicates a price [[uptrend]](https://www.investopedia.com/terms/u/uptrend.asp) in the asset could be emerging.
 -   When the short-term group falls below the longer-term group of MAs, a price [[downtrend]](https://www.investopedia.com/terms/d/downtrend.asp) in the asset could be starting.
 -   When there is lots of separation between the MAs, this helps confirm the price trend in the current direction.
--   If both groups become compressed with each other, or crisscross, it indicates the price has paused and a price trend reversal is possible.
+-   If both groups become compressed with each other, or crisscross, it indicates the price has paused and a price trend [[Reversal|reversal]] is possible.
 -   Traders often trade in the direction the longer-term MA group is moving, and use the short-term group for [[trade signals]](https://www.investopedia.com/terms/t/trade-signal.asp) to enter or exit.

 ## The Formulas for the Guppy Multiple Moving Average (GMMA) are